withastro/starlight/.changeset/mobile-menu-focus-trap.md

 '@astrojs/starlight': patch
 ---

-Traps keyboard focus inside the mobile menu while it is open so that Tab and Shift+Tab cycle through the header and sidebar instead of falling through to the page below.
+Keeps keyboard focus inside the mobile menu while it is open by marking the rest of the page `inert`.
+Focus containment now covers all interactive elements (including sidebar group `<summary>` toggles and any custom components) and is released automatically if the viewport grows past the mobile breakpoint.